Llynvi and Ogmore Railway: Amalgamation with the Great Western Railway

 When the Vale of Glamorgan Railway was being constructed, ready for its opening in 1897, it had sought running powers to Tondu, but these were refused, and exchange sidings had to be built at Coity Junction.

 Rhondda and Swansea Bay Railway

 The mineral wealth of the Rhondda Valley proved immensely lucrative to the Taff Vale Railway, and later others, in conveying coal to Bristol Channel ports for shipment.
 At the end of the 1870s, the Swansea harbour authorities were expanding their dock facilities, and wished to bring more business in their direction.

-The Rhondda and Swansea Bay Railway was authorised on 10 August 1882.
+The Rhondda and Swansea Bay Railway (R&SBR) was authorised on 10 August 1882.
 Construction involved a 3443 yd tunnel from the head of the Afan valley to Blaenrhondda, and the rock was exceptionally hard, making the construction supremely difficult.